csek06/appd-binary-downloader/README.md

 - "python" "Flag to Download Python Agent"
 - "goagent" "Flag to Download Go Agent"
 - "nodejs" "Flag to Download Node.js Agent"
+- "synthetic-agent" "Flag to download the Private Synthetic Agent"

 ## how to run on mac (open app from an unidentified developer)